-That is what happened.
+This is exactly what happened.
 Between 2014 and 2016, import volumes declined by about 44%, an enormous reduction.
-Reduced imports means fewer goods available in the economy.
-This means less consumption by households, less investment by business, and less government service.
+Reduced imports meant fewer goods available in the economy, which in turn meant less consumption by households, less investment by business, and less government service.

 This has been painful.
 We estimate that total real spending on consumption, investment, and government declined by about 12% per person between 2014 and 2016, a large macroeconomic shock.

 Looking forward, in the absence of a long term rebound in oil production or world oil prices, foreign exchange earnings from the sale of oil will remain relatively constant.
 In this (likely) situation, the economy must export more, of something other than oil, in order to import more.

 It’s hard to see how the Nigerian economy can grow consistently without more imports.
 Businesses in a growing economy require more capital goods and more intermediate inputs.
 Without progressively more exports, there cannot be progressively more imports of efficient machines, tools, and other technologies that are critical for growth.